IBM/dbb/Utilities/BuildReportPruner/README.md

 -c,--cleanBuildsToKeep <number of clean builds to keep>
 :will save the most recent specified number of clean builds, the rest will be pruned -e,--errorBuildsToKeep <number of error builds to keep>
-:will save the most recent specified number of error builds, the rest will be pruned -w,--warningBuildsToKeep <number of warning builds to keep>
+: will save the most recent specified number of error builds, the rest will be pruned -w,--warningBuildsToKeep <number of warning builds to keep>
-:will save the most recent specified number of warning builds, the rest will be pruned Note that if -c, -e, or -w is used, then no number needs to be entered with the -o option
+: will save the most recent specified number of warning builds, the rest will be pruned Note that if -c, -e, or -w is used, then no number needs to be entered with the -o option

 -i,--interactive